 Tobacco point of purchase signage that does not include this language does not meet the requirements of Louisiana law.
 Failure to comply may result in a fine imposed by the Louisiana Office of Alcohol and Tobacco Control.

-New: On December 20, 2019, the President signed legislation to amend the Federal Food, Drug, and Cosmetic Act, raising the federal minimum age of sale of tobacco products from 18 to 21 years.
+On December 20, 2019, the Federal Food, Drug, and Cosmetic Act was amended to raise the federal minimum age of sale of tobacco products from 18 to 21 years.
 It is now illegal for a retailer to sell any tobacco product, including cigarettes, cigars and e-cigarettes, to anyone under 21.
 For more information, click here to review a statement from the U.S. Food and Drug Administration.

-It is anticipated that Louisiana law will be changed to reflect federal legislation in the 2020 Legislative Session.
-In the event that occurs, the downloadable tobacco point of purchase signage below will be updated to reflect the new minimum age of sale of tobacco products.
+The downloadable tobacco point of purchase signage below will be updated to reflect the new minimum age of sale of tobacco products if the Louisiana law changes to reflect the federal legislation.
 The Louisiana Office of Alcohol and Tobacco Control will provide more information as it becomes available.

 To be sure your signage is complaint with current Louisiana law, follow the three easy steps below.